 7. Implementation of Recommendations Arising from External Review

-If the Chief Executive Officer, Independent Higher Education Australia, or the delegate of the Executive Officer makes recommendations in relation to a grievance that has been reviewed, the Dean of Academic Administration will ensure that the recommendations are addressed within twenty-eight (28) days.
+If the Chief Executive Officer, Independent Higher Education Australia, or the delegate of the Executive Officer makes recommendations in relation to a grievance that has been reviewed, the Dean of Studies will ensure that the recommendations are addressed within twenty-eight (28) days.

 Respondents will also be provided with an explanation of the actions taken, the reasons(s) and the decision taken, in writing, if it is requested.